Get all the latest data for the Greek Islands?

 What's the vacancy rate for rentals in the Greek Islands as of 2026?

-As of early 2026, the average vacancy rate for long-term rental properties in the Greek Islands is approximately 4%.
+As of 2026, the effective long-term rental vacancy rate in the Greek Islands is about 4%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in the Greek Islands.